[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 17

-It's fascinating to be able to watch an AI operating a browser right before your eyes.
-It makes judgments each time and takes appropriate actions.
+It's interesting to be able to watch the AI operating the browser right in front of you.
+It judges each time and takes appropriate actions.

-Part 4: Write Code and Perform Calculations — Code Interpreter
+Part 4: Write Code and Have It Calculate — Code Interpreter

-Add the Code Interpreter tool and experience data analysis by executing code.
+Add the Code Interpreter tool and experience how it can execute code and perform data analysis.

 4-1.
 Add the Code Interpreter Tool